 Hand and wrist injuries are common in sports, as well as, many other activities.
 The many joints and tendons of the hand and wrist can be vulnerable to sprain/strain type injuries.
 Sometimes these result in a lot of swelling, stiffness, and even bruising.
 Commonly, an x-ray and/or ultrasound can help determine if a ligament or tendon has been injured.
 Please call our office if you would like to be evaluated for a hand or wrist injury.

 Since the hand and wrist are complex joints, evaluation can be difficult.
 Many different problems can contribute to pain.
 Seeing a sports injury specialist or hand specialist is important for determining the cause.
 By taking a thorough history, carefully evaluating the location of pain, and utilizing imaging studies like x-rays and ultrasound a sports doctor can frequently determine the etiology of the pain.
 At Sports Health Northwest, we commonly utilize musculoskeletal ultrasound to evaluate soft tissue such as tendons, ligaments, and nerves.
-Sometimes these result in a lot of swelling, stiffness, and even bruising.
+We specialize in non surgical and minimally invasive procedural options for hand and wrist injuries.